U.S. flag

 When monitoring, it is essential to remember that the elimination half-life of prednisone is 3 to 4 hours in adults and 1 to 2 hours in children.

-More common symptoms to monitor are aggression, agitation, blurred vision, a decrease in the amount of urine, dizziness, irregular heartbeat or pulse, headache, irritability, mood changes, irregular breathing, numbness or tingling in the arms or legs, pounding in the ears, shortness of breath, swelling of the fingers, hands, feet, or lower legs, trouble thinking, speaking, or walking, difficulty with breathing at rest, or weight gain.
+More common symptoms to monitor include aggression, agitation, blurred vision, a decrease in the amount of urine, dizziness, irregular heartbeat or pulse, headache, irritability, mood changes, irregular breathing, numbness or tingling in the arms or legs, pounding in the ears, shortness of breath, swelling of the fingers, hands, feet, or lower legs, trouble thinking, speaking, or walking, difficulty with breathing at rest, or weight gain.

 Toxicity